l3aconator/kelleyink-grav-admin/user/pages/01.home/_services/services.md

 ---
-title: Services
+title: Things I do
 process:
     markdown: true
 itemcolone:
     -
         servicename: 'Marketing Communications'
         icon: pm
-        text: 'Whether you need support in one small area or you want oversight of your whole comm department, I have the experience. <a href="#" target="blank">link »</a>'
+        text: 'Whether you need support in one small area or you want oversight of your whole comm department, <a href="/about/resume">I have the experience.</a>'
 itemcoltwo:
     -
         servicename: 'Project Management'